Spanish Golden Visa: Answers to Your FAQs

-- To not have been refused entry in any of the Schengen countries.
+- You must not have been refused entry in any of the Schengen countries.

 - To have public or private health insurance recognised in Spain.

-- To have sufficient economic means to cover personal and family living expenses (this amount will be revised regularly).
+- You need to demonstrate sufficient economic means to cover personal and family living expenses (this amount will be revised regularly).

-- Proof of the investment must be made through a Registry of Property certificate proving ownership.
+- You must submit proof of the investment through a Registry of Property certificate proving ownership.

-- Or, if the ownership title is not yet registered, via a copy of the acquisition public deed and proof of filing the deed in the Registry.
+- I the ownership title is not yet registered, via a copy of the acquisition public deed.
+Plus, proof of filing the deed in the Registry.

 The new Spanish visa application process for non-EU nationals is a step towards acquiring Spanish citizenship.
 It is a lengthy process but one that will open many doors for many people.

-Acquiring Spanish residency gives you the right to live in Spain and to travel freely to Spain which is within the Schengen visa area of Europe.
+Acquiring Spanish residency gives you the right to live in Spain.
+Also to travel freely to Spain which is within the Schengen visa area.
 The legislation has no minimum period of residence.
 Hence, an investor can buy a property in Spain, obtain residency and then travel freely to Spain at any time.
-Their family can live in Spain permanently, with access to schools, both state and private, selecting the type of education desired.
+Their family can live in Spain permanently, with access to state and private schools, selecting the type of education desired.

 The new Golden Visa for Spanish Residency does not include a Spanish work permit as standard.
-That is one of the reasons that we suggest buying a Spanish Property Portfolio that actually produces an income if you are going to be residing in Spain.
+That is one of the reasons that we suggest buying a Spanish Property Portfolio.
+A portfolio that actually produces an income if you are going to be residing in Spain.

-You may apply for Spanish work permits after the first year of your residency so we also recommend keeping back an amount of money to tide you over for the first year.
-However, you can apply for a work permit while here if certain conditions are met.
+You may apply for Spanish work permits after the first year of your residency.
+We also recommend keeping back an amount of money to tide you over for the first year.
+However, if certain conditions are met, you can apply for a work permit while here.
 There is a good description of these conditions on the Ministry website

-Bear in mind that you will be required to show that you can support yourself and that you have health insurance when you apply for residency (Which will be granted automatically if you have spent over 500,000 Euros in total on your property purchases.)
+Bear in mind that you will need to show you can support yourself and you have health insurance when you apply for residency.
+(Which will be granted automatically if you have spent over 500,000 Euros in total on your property purchases.)